cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 [...]
 ```
 In a similar manner, register and/or memory locations can be assigned a new **symbolic variable**,
-before the symbolic execution of the trace begins.
-To for example mark the register `r0` as being
+before the actual symbolic execution of the trace begins.
+To for example mark the register `r0` as
-symbolic (alongside its concrete initial value of `0x21ae0`), the trace file `circled.yaml`
+being symbolic (alongside its concrete initial value of `0x21ae0`), the trace file `circled.yaml`
 (respectively the file [circled.init.yaml](../morion/circled.init.yaml)) could contain an entry such
 as the one shown below:
 ```